 She obtained her undergraduate degree in psychology at the University of Central Florida and then got her masters and doctoral degrees in clinical psychology, with an emphasis in neuropsychology, at the University of Florida.
 She completed a Geriatric Research Education and Clinical Center internship and post-doctoral residency at the North Florida/South Georgia Veterans Health System.
 She then worked for one year in a forensic neuropsychology private practice prior to landing her dream job at the Seattle VA, which allows her to meld her passions of rehabilitation and neuropsychology as a Rehabilitation Psychologist.
 She is married to Michael and is an animal fanatic, enjoys hiking and traveling, loves live music, and plays an assortment of odd instruments in her spare time.

-Rosanne Pachilakis, Psy.D., ABPP, Incoming Chair- Rosanne is a Rehabilitation Neuropsychologist at Transitions of Long Island, part of Northwell Health.
+Rosanne Pachilakis, Psy.D., ABPP, Current Chair- Rosanne is a Rehabilitation Neuropsychologist at Transitions of Long Island, part of Northwell Health.
 She conducts neuropsychological evaluations and provides counseling and consultation services for individuals with acquired brain injuries.
-Rosanne is also a clinical supervisor in the neuropsychology track of the American Psychological Association (APA) accredited clinical psychology internship program at Long Island Jewish Medical Center-The Zucker Hillside Hospital, and she is an assistant professor within the Department of PM&R at the Zucker School of Medicine at Hofstra-Northwell.
+Rosanne is also a clinical supervisor in the neuropsychology track of the APA accredited clinical psychology internship program at Long Island Jewish Medical Center-The Zucker Hillside Hospital, and she is an assistant professor within the Department of PM&R at the Zucker School of Medicine at Hofstra-Northwell.
 She obtained Board Certification in Rehabilitation Psychology with the support of the Rehab Riff Raff in 2015.